Little Falls to Latham, NY

 Our fourth last day on the road and it was beautiful.
 NY never looked so good and our lovely high humidity was at its best.

 At the first SAG we had a wonderful vista over the Valley and saw how some riders “hang” their bikes during a break.
-When hung in a tree one does not have to worry much about the bike falling over and damaging either the paint or the dérailleur.

 After a break we headed out and continued the same pace, but always willing to stop and look at the River.
 The second stop was at Jumpin Jacks Drive In which had the feel of a Ted's Hot dogs.
 The specialty was hamburger with all the grease you could eat.
 GREAT!
 Probably not what our doctor would suggest for a healthy lunch but boy did it taste good.
 No milkshakes, however, since, with almost another 20 miles to go, milk isn't such a good idea particularly since it was hot with humidity that had to be 140%.